bartkowiaktomasz/algorithmic-challenges/LeetCode/README.md

 _Solve recursively by stripping `digits` (e.g. `234` -> `23` -> `2`) from the end
 until one digit is left, then return a list of characters mapped to that digit.
 Merge this recursively with each letter corresponding to a current digit_

+---
+- [x] Remove Nth Node From End of List (Medium)
+> Given the head of a linked list, remove the nth node from the end of the list and return its head.
+Follow up: Could you do this in one pass?

+_Scan the list with two pointers `i, j` with `j` being `n` nodes behind the `i`.
+In this way, when `i` hits the end, we know that the node at `j` needs to be removed_

+---
+- [x] Valid Parentheses (Easy)
+> Given a string s containing just the characters `'(', ')', '{', '}', '[', ']'`,
+determine if the input string is valid.

+_Use stack to solve in `O(n)`.
+Optimisation: if input string has an odd length, return `False`_

+---
+- [x] Merge Two Sorted Lists (Easy)
+> Merge two sorted linked lists and return it as a new sorted list.
+The new list should be made by splicing together the nodes of the first two lists.